-If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
+Because you are eligible for Medicaid, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
+Because you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call the MVP Medicare Customer Care Center and ask for the "LIS Rider."
+If you don't have this insert, please call the MVP Member Services/Customer Care Center and ask for the "LIS Rider."

-SECTION 1 Introduction Section 1.1 Use this chapter together with other materials that explain your drug coverage
+Section 1.1 Use this chapter together with other materials that explain your drug coverage

 This chapter focuses on what you pay for Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
-As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.
+As explained in Chapter 5, not all drugs are Part D drugs - some drugs are excluded from Part D coverage by law.
+Some of the drugs excluded from Part D coverage are covered under Medicare Part A or Part B or under Medicaid.

 To understand the payment information, you need to know what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
-Chapter 5, Sections 1 through 4 explain these rules.
+Chapter 5, Sections 1 through 4 explain these rules.: